Why your baby might not get a vaccine

 Very rarely, babies can have an allergic reaction to the vaccine.

-Getting a third dose of the PCV
+Getting a second dose of the PCV

 Your baby gets the rotavirus vaccine when they’re two and three months old.
 They are given this vaccine as a liquid into their mouth.
 The vaccine protects against a virus that causes a serious gut infection.